debarghyakundu123/vHackathon-USE-CASE-4/README.md

-## Project Documentation: Predicting 30-Day Hospital Readmission Using Random Forest
 ## Readmission Prediction

 This project is an AI-powered heart failure prediction system designed for proactive patient care.
-It analyzes clinical and demographic data to accurately assess each patient’s risk of heart failure or readmission.By enabling early intervention, this tool aims to reduce hospitalizations and improve long-term heart health outcomes.
+It analyzes clinical and demographic data to accurately assess each patient’s risk of heart failure or readmission.
+By enabling early intervention, this tool aims to reduce hospitalizations and improve long-term heart health outcomes.

+This project is developed as part of the Veersa Technologies Hackathon competition with the aim of transforming healthcare through technological innovation.
+The submission is made by students of Maharaja Surajmal Institute of Technology, New Delhi.

 **live demo  = https://readmissionpredictionforheartfailurepatients.streamlit.app/**